AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \ref alib_boxing_bijective_nonsurjective_tut "Remember" that the processing code unit would receive a compile-time assertion, if it tried to unbox the value.

-Often, the use of the \ref GrpALibPreproSymbols can be avoided, by using the set of methods:
+To write code that is agnostic to the compilation symbols above, the following set of methods may help:
 - \alib{boxing;Box::IsSignedIntegral}
 - \alib{boxing;Box::IsUnsignedIntegral}
 - \alib{boxing;Box::IsFloatingPoint}